 Orcas holds something for everyone.
-It’s all here.
-The island offers a wide range of options: explore, shop, kayak, hike, dine, engage in intellectual community events, or simply get away from it all.
+The island offers a wide range of options to explore from farm to table dining, hiking, kayaking, sailing or simply getting away from it all.

 Getting here: Your options for getting to Orcas Island by ferry or air.